 FiberCast reserves the right to investigate suspected violations of this Policy, including the gathering of information from the user or users involved and the complaining party, if any, and examination of material on FiberCast's servers and network.
 During an investigation, FiberCast may suspend the account or accounts involved and/or remove or block material that potentially violates this Policy.
 You and your business expressly authorizes and consents to FiberCast and its suppliers cooperating with (i) law enforcement authorities in the investigation of suspected legal violations, and (ii) and system administrators at other Internet service providers or other network or computing facilities in order to enforce this Policy.
 Upon termination of your Service account, FiberCast is authorized to delete any files, programs, data, email and other messages associated with your business' account (and any secondary accounts).

 The failure of FiberCast or its suppliers to enforce this Policy, for whatever reason, shall not be construed as a waiver of any right to do so at any time.
 Your business agrees that if any portion of this Policy is held invalid or unenforceable, that portion will be construed consistent with applicable law as nearly as possible, and the remaining portions will remain in full force and effect.

-Your business agrees to indemnify, defend and hold harmless FiberCast and its affiliates, suppliers, and agents against all claims and expenses (including reasonable attorney fees) resulting from any violation of this Policy.
-Your business' indemnification will survive any termination of the Business Services Agreement.
+You and/or your business agrees to indemnify, defend and hold harmless FiberCast and its affiliates, suppliers, and agents against all claims and expenses (including reasonable attorney fees) resulting from any violation of this Policy.
+You and/or your business' indemnification will survive any termination of the Services Agreement.

-How does FiberCast communicate with customers about copyright?
+How does FiberCast communicate with customers about copyright issues?